 Turtle Earth Mother

 The Iroquois have a similar creation myth.
 In their story, the Sky Woman falls down to Earth.
 However, the Earth is covered in water.
 So, the animals who were living in the sea, tried to create some land for her.
 They swam to the bottom of the sea and brought up mud to create the land, but had nowhere to put it.
 So, the muskrat began to pile mud on top of the turtle.
-Soon, the other animals joined in to pile more mud on the back of the turtle.
+Soon, the other animals joined in to pile more mud on the turtle’s back.
 The turtle grew larger and soon an entire island formed on his back, and this is how the Earth was made.

-For the Mohawk People, the Earth was also carried by a giant turtle, and earthquakes were merely the turtle shrugging to shift the weight of the world she was carrying on her back.
+For the Mohawk People, the Earth was also carried by a giant turtle.
+And earthquakes were merely the turtle shrugging to shift the weight of the world she was carrying on her back.

 Native American cultures have a clan system that is organized around family groups, which are based on the maternal line.
 Clans serve as a system of community organization and a division of labor, and some historians surmise that they helped to keep gene pools healthy by preventing close relatives from marrying.

-Australian Aboriginal Creation Myths with Turtles
+Australian Aboriginal Creation Myths About Turtles

 As I wrote about in my overview post about spirit animals, like the Native Americans, the Aboriginal Australians believe strongly in the interconnectedness of life on Earth.
 Their belief system is sometimes referred to as “animism,” which means they viewed people, plants, animals, landforms, and celestial bodies as interconnected and part of a greater whole.
 The Aboriginal Australians also revered turtles, who figured prominently in some of their creation stories.